Marilyn Little

 Marilyn Little (born December 1, 1981) is an American eventing and show jumping rider.
 Little won both individual and team gold medals in eventing at the 2015 Pan American Games in Toronto.

+In 2018, she faced controversy when her horse RF Scandalous was seen with blood in her mouth at the Land Rover Kentucky Three-Day Event.
+Two sponsors dropped Little after the incident, after public outcry.
+Little and RF Scandalous placed third in the event.